nodejitsu/handbook/chapters/webhooks.md

 ## Deploying Private Repos & Commit Status API

 If you authorize access so we can use your github account we can do more fun stuff like allowing you to deploy your private repositories, or even update your [commit status](https://github.com/blog/1227-commit-status-api) and check if a deployment worked directly in github.
+We don't save any passwords - we just use the password to retrieve a token to save.

 ![Commit Status API](https://lh5.googleusercontent.com/-UK1ktEYEDqo/UKb8QKsaaNI/AAAAAAAADF0/5Pvdkh1_SDM/s829/Screenshot%252B2012-11-17%252Bat%252B02.29.29.png)